Granted, it’s hard for everyone to find the right person. But when you’re a Woman of the Gun and a Democrat, it’s even harder.

 I’m happy to report that I’m finally in a good relationship now with a very fine man who I met on Bumble.
 He is fine with my calibers, enjoys shooting with me, and even orders boxes of ammo for me as presents.
 His firearms are legal, his dog is a sweetheart, and even though he says he’s actually looking forward to the zombie invasion, he’s more focused on trying to pass Jeff Gonzales’ Pistol 2 class.

 So there’s hope after all.
-The moral: never lose heart when you’re looking for love.
+The moral: never lose hope when you’re looking for love.